tdjsnelling/verseslides.sty/README.md

 A LaTeX helper to output verse as images, suitable for posting to social media platforms like Instagram.

+Requires ImageMagick to be installed and the `magick` executable to be available.

+The `verseslide` command creates a [verse](https://texdoc.org/serve/verse.pdf/0) environment, so that's the syntax you should use.

 ## Usage

-Add `verseslides.sty` and `texture.jpg` to your LaTeX project directory.
+Add `verseslides.sty` and `texture.jpg` to your LaTeX project directory or into your system texmf directory.

 The following basic example shows the helper in use: